lawrencesim/templatize-python/README.md

 ## Sections

 Section starts are tags with the `#`-directive and the sections end at tags with the `/`-directive.
 If the data bound to the section tag evaluates as true, it will be shown, and hidden if it evaluates to false.
 You may also use an inverse section by replacing the hash (`#`) with a caret (`^`).
-Such sections will only be displayed if the section is evaluated to `false`.
+Such sections will only be displayed if the section is evaluated to false.

 Data may be put inside of a section, whether from elsewhere or the same data-binding.